PolymathicAI/the_well/datasets/supernova_explosion_64/README.md

-# Supernova Explosion in Turbulent Interstellar medium in galaxies
+# Supernova Explosion in a Turbulent Interstellar Medium in Galaxies

 **One line description of the data:**
-Blastwave in dense cool gas cloud.
+Blastwave in a dense cool gas cloud.

 **Longer description of the data:**
 The simulations solve an explosion inside a compression of a monatomic ideal gas, which follows the equation of state with the specific heat ratio $\gamma=5/3$.
-The gas in these simulations mocks interstellar medium in the Milky Way Galaxy.
+The gas in these simulations mocks the interstellar medium in the Milky Way Galaxy.
 At the beginning of the simulations, the thermal energy of a supernova is dumped at the center of the simulation box.
 The hot ($\sim 10^7$ K) gas is immediately accelerated and makes the blastwave.
 Because velocities of the hot gas become supersonic, much fine resolution and small timestep are required to resolve the dynamics.